-Blind Image Quality Assessment Using A Deep Bilinear Convolutional Neural Network
+Blind Image Quality Assessment Using a Deep Bilinear Convolutional Neural Network

-Weixia Zhang, Kede Ma, Member, IEEE, Jia Yan, Dexiang Deng, and Zhou Wang, Fellow, IEEE
+Weixia Zhang, Kede Ma^(D), Member, IEEE, Jia Yan^(D), Dexiang Deng, and Zhou Wang, Fellow, IEEE

-Abstract-We propose a deep bilinear model for blind image quality assessment (BIQA) that works for both synthetically and authentically distorted images.
-Our model constitutes two streams of deep convolutional neural networks (CNN), specializing in the two distortion scenarios separately.
-For synthetic distortions, we first pre-train a CNN to classify the distortion type and level of an input image, whose ground truth label is readily available at a large scale.
-For authentic distortions, we make use of a pretrain CNN (VGG-16) for the image classification task.
+Abstract-We propose a deep bilinear model for blind image quality assessment that works for both synthetically and authentically distorted images.
+Our model constitutes two streams of deep convolutional neural networks (CNNs), specializing in two distortion scenarios separately.
+For synthetic distortions, we first pre-train a CNN to classify the distortion type and the level of an input image, whose ground truth label is readily available at a large scale.
+For authentic distortions, we make use of a pre-train CNN (VGG-16) for the image classification task.
 The two feature sets are bilinearly pooled into one representation for a final quality prediction.
-We fine-tune the whole network on target databases using a variant of stochastic gradient descent.
-Extensive experimental results show that the proposed model achieves state-of-the-art performance on both synthetic and authentic IQA databases.
+We fine-tune the whole network on the target databases using a variant of stochastic gradient descent.
+The extensive experimental results show that the proposed model achieves state-of-the-art performance on both synthetic and authentic IQA databases.
 Furthermore, we verify the generalizability of our method on the large-scale Waterloo Exploration Database, and demonstrate its competitiveness using the group maximum differentiation competition methodology.